 But don’t worry, we have your back.
-Here are 6 ways to make the holidays easier:
+Here are 6 ways to beat holiday stress and support your sobriety:

-- Check your HALT.
 Take care of your basic needs by making sure that you are not hungry, angry, lonely or tired (get it?
 HALT!).
-Being just one of those things can make the holidays rub you like sandpaper.
+Feeling just one of those things can make the holidays rub you like sandpaper.
 Attending to your physical wellbeing allows your emotional wellbeing to stand a chance.

-- Manage expectations.
 Try to have no expectations.
 Okay, that is probably not possible, so have realistic expectations.
-Remember that you don’t have to live in a hallmark card or put on pinterest-perfect parties to be happy or worthy.
-Managing expectations is even more key if you’re staying sober this holiday.
-When sober you might realize that your family is way more awesome than you thought, or you might realize that everyone is drunk.
+Remember that you don’t have to live in a Hallmark card or host Pinterest-perfect parties to be happy or worthy.
+Managing expectations is even more crucial if you’re staying sober this holiday.
+When sober you might realize that your family is way more awesome than you thought … or you might realize that everyone is drunk.
 Just because you are changing does not mean everyone around you is too.

-- Keep busy.
-Don’t sit in a corner and stew over the injustices of the holidays, do something.
+Don’t sit in a corner and stew over the injustices of the holidays—do something!
 Wash the dishes, go to a shelter, see a movie.
 Try to think about what you can bring to the party (not just a great cheese log) and not how it will affect you.

-- Make new traditions.
 Does your family usually do jello shots every Christmas Eve or play quarters?
 Or any other tradition that stresses you out?
-Time to make new traditions.
-Get creative and introduce some activities that work for your wellbeing, get prepped and make it something that you are excited for.
+Time to make new traditions!
+Get creative and introduce some activities that work for your well-being.
+Get prepped and make it something that you are excited for.